lungoruscello/PyGridAgg/README.md

 ### Explanation of the Quickstart:

 **Grid Layout**:
-The above example uses a `SquareGridLayout` in which the total width and height are the same and the number of columns equals the number of rows.
-A more general `FlexibleGridLayout` is also available (see below [TODO]).
+The above example uses a `SquareGridLayout`.
+This is a *restricted* grid layout with an equal number of columns and rows and an equal width and height.
+A more general `FlexibleGridLayout` is also available (see [further  below](#different-grid-layouts)).

 **Auto-sizing**:
-`from_points` automatically sets the overall grid size based on the spatial extent of provided point data.
-The grid's spatial domain is then sub-divided into the requested number of cells.
+`from_points` automatically sets the outer grid bounds to ensure that all provided points are covered.
+The resulting spatial domain is then sub-divided into the specified number of grid cells.

 **Point aggregation**:
 `PointAggregator` handles the aggregation of all point data.
-By default, it simply counts the number of points in each grid cell, but users can also obtain **weighted sums** as shown further below [TODO].
+By default, it simply counts the number of points in each grid cell.
+But you can easily obtain [weighted sums](#weighted-sums) as well.

 **Plotting**:
 The `plot` method is only available when `matplotlib` is installed (optional dependency)